hi1587/virus/README.md

 ![Logo](https://github.com/hi1587/virus/blob/main/logo.jpg)
 # virus

+> [!WARNING]
-## WARNING: This can destroy your computer so please dont test it unless for education purposes AND do not run "BlueBooter.bat" since its going to blue screen forever.
+> This can destroy your computer so please dont test it unless for education purposes AND do not run "BlueBooter.bat" since its going to blue screen forever.

 # Requirements:
 > Move it to the desktop